Místico: Rise to stardom (2004–2009)

 Místico was the biggest star in Mexico at the start of 2006.
 He worked eighteen main event matches during the year that drew more than ten thousand people.
 In the early part of the year, he teamed up with Black Warrior in two unsuccessful CMLL World Tag Team Championship challenges.
 In the second one, Black Warrior turned on Místico and the two began a feud.
 While Black Warrior was wrestling in Japan, Místico and Negro Casas defeated Averno and Mephisto for the CMLL World Tag Team Championship on April 14.
 When Warrior returned, the feud picked up again and Black Warrior handed Místico his first major singles defeat when he pinned him and took his NWA Middleweight Championship on a May 12 Arena México show.
 On September 29, Místico defeated Black Warrior in a mask versus mask match in the main event of the CMLL 73rd Anniversary Show, his first major mask win.
 On April 10, 2007, Místico defeated Mephisto to capture the CMLL World Welterweight Championship.

 Sometime in 2007, World Wrestling Entertainment (WWE) offered Místico a contract, but due to commitments with CMLL, he was unable to sign with them at the time.
 Reportedly, the likes of Dean Malenko, Paul London, and Rey Mysterio pushed WWE to offer him a deal in 2007–2008.
+He wrestled one dark match on February 27, 2007 defeating Jamie Noble on Smackdown!.
 In December 2007, the Mexico City newspaper Récord reported that WWE was back in talks with Místico.
 In March 2008, it was reported that Místico contacted Total Nonstop Action Wrestling (TNA) to see if they were interested in having him work for their company but once again Místico's CMLL commitment kept the parties from reaching a deal.
 On March 10, 2008, Místico and Héctor Garza won the CMLL World Tag Team Championship by defeating Averno and Mephisto.
 In April, the commission declared the title vacant after a match resulted in a double disqualification.
 Místico and Garza reclaimed the tag team title by defeating Averno and Mephisto in a rematch.
 They eventually lost the title to Averno and Mephisto in December.